-People who run the setting provide excellent support to staff.
+People who run the setting provide good support to staff.
 They are highly motivated and ensure robust policies, procedures, and records are in place.
 People who run the setting use self-evaluation effectively to identify and make improvements.
 Parents are kept well informed and up to date about their child's experiences and development.

-Well-being Excellent
+Well-being Good

 Children have many choices and opportunities to make decisions about how they spend their time.
-They choose when they would like to have their snack and which fruit they would like to eat.
 Children are confident to communicate their thoughts and ideas, as they know staff will listen and show interest.
 Their ideas are consistently gathered and used as part of the planning process, which ensures their interests and needs are considered.